basant01/Smart-Signature-Verification-System/README.md

 # Smart-Signature-Verification-System

-A Web App uisng Django to recognize two signature using image processing.The process involves taking two signature made by the same individual .The objective of signature verification systems is to discriminate if a given signature is genuine (produced by the claimed individual), or a forgery (produced by an impostor).
+A Web App implemented Django to recognize two signature using image processing.The process involves taking two signature made by the same individual .The objective of signature verification systems is to discriminate if a given signature is genuine (produced by the claimed individual), or a forgery (produced by an impostor).
 After uploading below subprocesses will start.

 ***Preprocessing*** –  With the use of Contrast-limited adaptive histogram equalization (CLAHE) to properly equalize the histogram and after that reading that image into grayscale.